TheRolfFR/firestorm-db/README.md

 ## PHP setup

-The server-side files to handle requests can be found and copied to your hosting platform [here](./php/).
-The two files that need editing are `tokens.php` and `config.php`.
+The server-side files to handle requests can be found and copied to your hosting platform [here](./php/), which are compatible with both PHP 7 and 8.
+Two files will need editing: `tokens.php` and `config.php`.

 - `tokens.php` contains writing tokens declared in a `$db_tokens` array.
 These correspond to the tokens used with `firestorm.token()` in the JavaScript client.
 - `config.php` stores all of your collections.
 This file needs to declare a `$database_list` associative array of `JSONDatabase` instances.